 UF in Brazil: Engineering Internship abroad program is organized by Herbert Wertheim College of Engineering to increase student engagement in international experiences through a unique study tour and internship program for engineers, including Chemical Engineers and Biomedical Engineers.
 The program provides a unique opportunity to learn about Brazilian history, culture and technology while completing an engineering internship at a company in São Paulo.
 Students will have the opportunity to learn and develop your professional and intercultural competencies in a global environment.

-Program director is fluent in Portuguese.
-Portuguese language is not required.
 All interns will have an English speaking supervisor.

 About the program

 We will be visiting multinational companies in Sao Paulo and Rio de Janeiro to introduce students to the engineering industries in Brazil.
 Here is a tentative list of companies that are included in the program:

 - ROCHE is a Swiss multinational healthcare company that operates worldwide under two divisions: Pharmaceuticals and Diagnostics.
 It’s the 3rd largest Pharmaceutical worldwide.
 In Brazil, Roche has been present since 1930, the company is the 6th largest in the field in Brazilian market and has more than BRL 3 billion in revenue.

 - BRASKEM LABS is a Brazilian petrochemical company headquartered in São Paulo.
 The company is the largest petrochemical company in Latin America and has become a major player in the international petrochemical market (8th largest resin producer worldwide).